| | |

 However it happened, they did a remarkable job, creating an authentic-seeming city core that was a delight for us to visit on a sunny summer day.

-The most well-known part of the New Old Town is Römer, the old city hall.
+The most well-known building of the New Old Town is Römer, the old city hall.
 With its tall step gables and flanked by two similar replicas, it stands on a square called Römerberg.
 While those three buildings get the most attention, I found the whole square to be absolutely charming: see my photo above.

 Römer is the middle building that’s a bit taller and more decorated than the others.